mrixon95/Term4_workbook/Term4_workbook.md

-We can merge the changes into master by running the command below
+In order to copy over the changes from the new-feature-1 branch into the main branch We can merge the changes into master by running the command below

 ```
 git merge new-feature-1